tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 `context` is information such as the user's userID, etc. More on this in the official documentation.

+### Async call

+Let's write the results to a different location in Firestore.
+This will require an async call to Firestore.

 ### `httpsCallable` vs. `httpsCallableFromURL`

 Comment out the line with `httpsCallable` and comment in the line with `httpsCallableFromURL`.
 Change `my-projectId` in the URL to your `projectId` in `environment.ts`.